Some people have said there is no better place to see fall than at historic Greenfield Village.

-Fall is my favorite time of year and I really begin to think about it in August when the hint of harvest time wafts through the air (as you will see toward the end of THIS post).
+Fall is my favorite time of year and I really begin to think about it in August when the hint of harvest time wafts through the air.

 But I have a sheer bout of actual giddiness when the "ber" months arrive: September, October, and November.